ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

   {{RFC7627}} has been negotiated.

-Clients MUST NOT send WebTransport over HTTP/2 requests on connections that do not meet one of the two properties above.
-If a server receives a WebTransport over HTTP/2 request on a connection that meets neither of the above properties, the server MUST treat the request as malformed, as specified in {{Section 8.1.1 of HTTP2}}.
+Clients MUST NOT send WebTransport over HTTP/2 requests on connections that do not meet one of the two conditions above.
+If a server receives a WebTransport over HTTP/2 request on a connection that meets neither, the server MUST treat the request as malformed, as specified in {{Section 8.1.1 of HTTP2}}.